Digital propaganda revolution dominates Slovak election campaign

 The role of social media and the unscrupulous opportunism with which populist politicians exploit these have been accompanied by the state’s failure to respond to the developments.

-“[The previous cabinet of] Eduard Heger and his Minister of Defence Jaroslav Nad used disinformation agenda as buzzwords” but “failed” to bring about any meaningful response, says Victor Breiner, former Director of the Department for Hybrid Threats and Strategic Communication at the Ministry of Interior.
+“[The previous cabinet of] Eduard Heger and his Minister of Defence Jaroslav Nad used disinformation agenda as buzzwords” but “failed” to bring about any meaningful response, says Victor Breiner, former Director of the Department for Hybrid Threats and Strategic Communication at the Ministry of Defence.

-“Let anyone give me one example of how in the past three years Russian intelligence activities [in Slovakia] were curtailed,” Breiner continued.
+“Let anyone give me one example of how in the past three years Russian intelligence propaganda and information operations [in Slovakia] were curtailed,” Breiner continued.
 He adds that “people who built the information infrastructure amplifying pro-Kremlin narratives have a free hand”.

 The Kremlin “succeeded” in that Slovak local politicians are resorting to disinformation of their own doing.